Making tomorrow’s workday better with Slack

 Automation often means shaving minutes off repetitive tasks.
 We’ve seen Slack workflows that let people request time off or start an expense report.
 But those trigger an approval process where a manager receives a link to an external tool to process the request, which takes time and requires jumping to another app.
 Slack’s ability to integrate with other tools means that closing the loop on approvals can happen instantly and automatically.

-Let’s say that someone uses a workflow – built internally using Slack APIs or no-code tools like Workflow Builder – to request time off in Slack.
+Let’s say someone uses a workflow—built internally using Slack APIs or no-code tools like Workflow Builder—to request time off in Slack.
 Soon, the person’s manager will receive a short message with key details of the request.
-Once the manager reads it and clicks ‘approve’, the real magic will begin.
+Once the manager reads it and clicks “approve,” the real magic will begin.
 In the background, the request will be located within the company’s HR app and marked as approved.
 An event will also be created on the team’s shared calendar to let everyone know when their coworker will be out of the office.
 Three apps, all interacting in the background automatically in a matter of seconds after a single click, without leaving Slack.

 Kick off your workday by getting up to speed faster